#+TITLE: The Carth programming language

 library, and the standard library, simply run ~make install~, which

-defaults to installing everything in =~/.carth/=.
-Then add the
+defaults to installing the binary in =~/.local/bin=, the core

 # General help